-The advantage of this type of breech is that the shooter can repeat even faster than with the "conventional" because on the one hand the rotary movement of the breech is eliminated, and on the other hand there is no danger of getting his hand caught on the scope or mount.
+The advantage of this type of lock is that the shooter can repeat even faster than with the "conventional" system, as the rotational movement of the bolt is eliminated, and there is no risk of getting the hand caught on the scope or mount.

-Currently, the most popular grade-draw repeaters are:
+The currently most popular straight pull repeaters are:

 Blaser R8